crocandr/docker-unimus/README.md

 ## Docker compose

-I've written a `docker-compose.yml` file for easier start with database.
+I've written a `docker-compose.yml` file for easier start with the database.

 Start:
 ```